 Maintaining stability as far as possible was key for the 2011 Census.
-Some modification of the previous Output Areas and Super Output Areas has taken place where a significant need has occurred since 2001 (see 'Modification of output areas' below).
+Some modification of the previous OAs and Super output areas (SOAs) has taken place where a significant need has occurred since 2001 (see 'Modification of output areas' below).

-Significant points of interest for the 2011 Census are that output areas and super output areas align to local authority boundaries, including those that changed between 2003 and 2011, and also align at the border between Scotland and England.
+Significant points of interest for the 2011 Census are that OAs and SOAs align to local authority district boundaries, including those that changed between 2003 and 2011, and also align at the border between Scotland and England.
 161 OAs and SOAs were modified because they were considered unsuitable for reporting statistics.
 The average population in an OA has increased from 297 in 2001 to 309 in 2011.

 Boundaries are available clipped to the coastline, for mapping as well as to the extent of the realm, for geographic information systems and analysis.
-All output areas and super output areas have unique nine character codes, in line with all statistical geographies provided by ONS.
+All OAs and SOAs have unique nine character codes, in line with all statistical geographies provided by ONS.

-An upper layer super output area (USOA) will not be created for England as part of the 2011 Census OA hierarchy.
-Data Unit (Wales) will create a set of 2011 USOA for Wales.
+An upper layer super output area (USOAs) will not be created for England as part of the 2011 Census OA hierarchy.
+Data Unit (Wales) will create a set of 2011 USOAs for Wales.

 Boundaries are freely available under the terms of the Open Government Licence.

-In Northern Ireland the 2001 Output Areas have been merged to produce new, 2011 'Small Areas' that fit within Super Output Areas.
+In Northern Ireland the 2001 OAs have been merged to produce new, 2011 'small areas' that fit within SOAs.
 There will be c4500 small areas.

 Changes in OA and SOA boundaries for the 2011 Census have taken place when:

-local authority boundaries have changed between 2003 and 2011.
+local authority district boundaries have changed between 2003 and 2011,

 areas have been independently assessed as lacking social homogeneity when they were created for 2001.